 This is the roller coaster many women describe.
 They can never predict how their emotionally abusive mate will act.
 They can never satisify all the requirements proclaimed by this childish tyrant. – Hawkins, Page 60

-It’s like your needing any sort of attention, care or concern sets him off.
+It’s like you needing any sort of attention, care or concern sets him off.
 He can’t understand your heart, accept responsibility for his busyness and admit the need for some changes.
 Instead, he has to attack you for even asking.

 [T]hey are on the hunt for anyone who dares to question them.
 They will hurt anyone who dares to hurt them–and this makes them dangerous. – Hawkins, Page 60

 Then he’s the one proclaiming that your words hurt him, the expectations are too high for him to meet, and how controlling you are for even asking for anything from him.
-All of a sudden, we’re the one being blamed for what should have been a conversation about bettering the relationship.
+All of a sudden, we’re the ones being blamed for what should have been a conversation about bettering the relationship.

 It’s crazy.
 We’re the ones who have been beated up by them, yet they are forever screaming about having been mistreated. – Hawkins, Page 61